matloff/regtools/inst/UnbalancedClasses.md

 (unconditional) class probabilities are 0.2 and 0.8 for Classes 0 and 1.
 Then `wrongratio` would be 0.5/0.5 = 1.0, and `trueratio` would be 0.2/0.8 = 0.25.

-Use of this procedure is an option in my `regtools` package.

 # The case of balanced data but unknown true class probabilities